clart-dot-zip/gsp/docs/garrys-mod-addon-integration.md

 - `DELETE /api/v1/tenant/bans/{ban}` → lift/remove a recorded ban.

 ### Support tickets
 - `POST /api/v1/tenant/support-tickets` → create a new support/helpdesk ticket scoped to the tenant.
-Accepts optional `external_reference` for idempotent retries, links a triggering player by id or SteamID, and bulk associates related player ids.
+Accepts optional `external_reference` for idempotent retries (returns HTTP 200 with the existing ticket when reused), links a triggering player by id or SteamID, and bulk associates related player ids.
+You can include an initial `note_body` plus timer/metadata fields to capture the originating chat message as the latest note.

 ## Payload Reference
 Use the following contracts when marshalling data from ULX.